with Rosae Reeder

 This virtual printmaking workshop focuses on using accessible materials to make prints and embellish existing art projects.
 Explore several techniques including packing tape transfer, Matte Medium transfer, watercolor monoprint, and Gelli plate printing.
 All of these processes can be done safely at home without caustic materials, chemicals, or printing presses.

-Certificate: 6 hours, Category A; fulfills Core letterpress/printmaking requirement
+Certificate: 9 hours, Category A; fulfills Core letterpress/printing requirement

 We are offering a reduced rate to BIPOC (Black, Indigenous, People of Color) participants to honor equity and increase access and artistic opportunities for those who have historically been underrepresented in the book arts.
 For individuals to whom this does not apply, register at the rate listed first and, if you are able, consider making a donation when registering to support MCBA’s efforts to make reduced rates available.

-Tech requirements: For this participatory virtual workshop we recommend you join on a laptop or desktop computer with a camera and microphone, if possible.
+Tech requirements: For this participatory virtual workshop, we recommend joining on a laptop or desktop computer with a camera and microphone, if possible.
 You will receive step-by-step instructions for downloading Zoom (it’s free!) and accessing the workshop online approximately 2 days before the workshop’s start date.

 Materials: You are responsible for sourcing your own supplies from the materials list.
 You are welcome to reach out to teaching artists with questions about materials in advance of the workshop (contact information is listed on the materials list).

 Please note: Registration closes 10/4 at midnight (CT).